 As far as what kind of decisions you should make, make sure that the decision taken is unbiased and does not favor one particular party, ethical, balanced and is from the perspective of all stakeholders involved.
 Do not lose your objectivity in the entire process and do not let your own biases cloud your judgment.

-In 2017, the Decision Making consisted of 23 Questions; including 5 Table based reasoning questions.
+In 2019, the Decision Making consisted of 21 Questions; including 5 Table based reasoning questions.
 The questions were easy to moderate, with very few difficult questions.
 They were based on Caselets and Case Studies taken from various areas - politics, district administration, business organization, small business units and retail shops -dealing with HR issues, Ethical Dilemma, Customer retention, Personal decisions.
-The length of the passages was shorter than those of the past few years.
-There were 2 sets on Analytical Reasoning.
-1st set based on Simsys real estate project was of moderate level while the 2nd set based on Crop rotation was difficult to arrange.
 Overall the feel of the section was moderate to tough.
 An average attempt of this section was 14 questions.

-The XAT format is pen-paper based to ensure that all candidates are at par.
+The XAT format is computer-based to ensure that all candidates are at par.
 It also ensures that all candidates are tested on exactly the same questions, and not on different sets.
-Your preparation for the XAT 2019 must be in full gear.
+Your preparation for the XAT 2020 must be in full gear.
 As you prepare for the test, you need to keep certain things in mind.

 - In the XAT quant part, the questions require a logical ability for analysis and application of the concepts.
 It's better to approach a set with an open mind and look deeper inside the question.
 In quantitative ability and decision-making blocks, a very important thing to remember is - continue the logical thread from the main data until its end.
 When you are working on a question, you consider many variables and do ground work.
 If you recreate the scenario for another question, you would be under-utilizing your time.